oliviergimenez/my_website/content/blog/image-classif/index.md

       validation_split = 0.2)
 ```

-Visualize performances.
-Not too bad.
+A quick visualization of the performances shows that the algorithm is doing not too bad.
 No over/under-fitting.
 Accuracy and loss are fine.

 ```r
 plot(fit_covid)